Air photo of Palmer and surroundings © ASP Editions

 1981 Palmer 88p

 Tasted in September 2007.
 On the light side with spicy fruit.
-This wine started with somewhat strange flavours, which were not clean.
-I suspected this wine did suffer from a little oxidation/cork taste, but one hour later these odd flavours luckily disappeared.
-All in all a nice and round wine to be consumed in the next few years.
+This wine started with somewhat strange flavors, which were not clean.
+I suspected this wine did suffer from a bit of oxidation/cork taste, but one hour later, these odd flavors luckily disappeared.
+All in all a lovely and round wine to be consumed in the next few years.

 1979 Palmer 87p

 Tasted in October 2015.
-Rather light, old-style vinification, lacking ripeness of fruit and tannin.
+Relatively light, old-style vinification, lacking ripeness of fruit and tannin.

 1970 Palmer 97p

 Tasted in April 2007.
-Still young colour.
-It shows incredibly rich, sophisticated and intense on the nose.
-There were many fruit aromas here, wine appeared extremely well-balanced and with sheer elegance.
-In the palate, it was multidimensional and with such sophisticated touch, that you simply lost your breath.
-An aristocratic wine with extremely delightful style and high class, which easily holds 10 more years in the cellar, if stored properly as our bottle was.
+Still young color.
+It was vibrant, sophisticated, and intense on the nose.
+There were many fruit aromas here, and the wine appeared extremely well-balanced and with sheer elegance.
+The palate was multidimensional and with such sophisticated touch that you lost your breath.
+An aristocratic wine with extremely delightful style and high class, which easily holds ten more years in the cellar if appropriately stored as our bottle was.

 1967 Palmer 84p.

 Tasted in October 2015.
-Dusty, wet flavours on the nose and on the palate, well past its prime.
+Dusty, wet flavors on the nose and the palate, well past its prime.

 1966 Palmer (low stand) 95p

 Blind tasted in July 2008.
-The first thing that struck me was the beautiful aroma of truffles, chocolate and cherries.
-Very Merlot for sure!
-It's obvious, that this wine is Bordeaux, but which Bank?
+The first thing that struck me was the beautiful aroma of truffles, chocolate, and cherries.
+Very Merlot, for sure!
+It's evident that this wine is Bordeaux, but which Bank?
 My first impression is Right Bank, somewhere in the '60s.
-But it wasn't Right Bank and my friend who offered this wine, led me to a Left Bank wine with some good percentage of Merlot.
+But it wasn't Right Bank, and my friend who offered this wine led me to a Left Bank wine with a good percentage of Merlot.
 Château Margaux maybe, eh.....
-Nope, it's the neighbour, Château Palmer!
-Very stylish, classy wine with striking elegance and finesse, exquisite balance and soft aftertaste.
+Nope, it's the neighbor, Château Palmer!
+A very stylish, classy wine with striking elegance and finesse, exquisite balance, and a soft aftertaste.
 A thrill to drink.

 1961 Palmer 99p

 Tasted three times - last time in March 2006.
 Consistent notes.
-Deep ruby red colour with a brown edge.
+Deep ruby red color with a brown edge.
 Lots of beautifully scented luscious fruit, silky tannin, incredible balance, sophisticated and refined.
-This is a legendary wine, which hasn't changed significantly since I tasted it for the very first time in 1987.
-A true dignified aristocrat wine, who firmly has kept its mind-boggling quality during so many years.
+This is a legendary wine that has mostly stayed the same since I tasted it for the first time in 1987!
+It is an authentic dignified aristocratic wine that has kept its mind-boggling quality for so many years.
 Simply amazing stuff!

 1865 Palmer 100p